MayankAgrawal94/onedrive-poc/README.md

 ```

 ## Test the real-time updates:
-- Enter a valid OneDrive file ID and click the "Watch File" button.
+- Login with valid a OneDrive account and click the "Watch File" button.
 - The permissions will be displayed and updated in real-time as they change.

 ## Contributing